tmhn/doppio-health/README.md

 The healthcare professional generates the "Bundle" from the DoppioHealth website using Visual Programming, the "Bundle" then is updated to the patient's iPhone.

-The options for "Bundles" are Diet, Recorder, Tips and
+The options for "Bundles" are Diet, Recorder, Tips and Guidance

+##Principles

+* DoppioHealth consumes a Theme file that is a collection of all styles, keeping components lightweight

 ##Further Work
 _\( not to be confused with [ToDos](https://github.com/tmhn/doppio-health/blob/master/todo.md) \)_